 We view Indigenous Community Media work both as a goal in and of itself to support the right to freedom of expression and as a vehicle to achieve the larger goal of self-determination as prescribed by the UN Declaration on the Rights of Indigenous Peoples.
 Cultural Survival supports Indigenous Community Media through various means: by advocating for Indigenous Peoples’ freedom of expression and their right to access their own forms of media; by resourcing communities’ media and communications work through small grants; by providing training in media and content production, offering technical support to radio stations, promoting the use of technology, advocating for a gender balance, and more; by highlighting the work of Indigenous media through CS communications on our website, social media, and CSQ; and providing news, culture, and human rights related radio content to our radio network via our platform Indigenous Rights Radio.

-The thematic area of Indigenous Community Media will include our current programs and strategies: Community Media, Indigenous Rights Radio, and Communications (social media, Cultural Survival Quarterly magazine, and our website).
+The thematic area of Indigenous Community Media include our current programs and strategies: Indigenous Community Media, Indigenous Rights Radio, and Communications (social media, Cultural Survival Quarterly magazine, and our website).
 Possible areas of expansion include online radio and other community media such as TV, audiovisual materials, print media, and new technologies for communication and connectivity for Indigenous communities such as wifi and broadband.
 We have already started the production of podcasts in Spanish.
 We intend to invest more into podcast production in English, Spanish, and Indigenous languages.
-One of the recommendations that came as a result of the survey is to increase the use of Indigenous languages in all our communications and radio productions, which we will be emphasizing in our future developments in this thematic area.
+One of the recommendations that came as a result of the survey is to increase the use of Indigenous languages in all our communications and radio productions, which we are emphasizing in our future developments in this thematic area.